Kim Jong Il

-So little is known about North Korea's "Dear Leader" that biographies of him remain divided on common facts such as where and when he was born (official reports from the country say 1942) and who and how many times he married.
-Son of Kim Il-sung, who ruled the nation for close to 50 years, Jong Il took over in 1994.
-Jong Il began studying at Kim Il-sung University in 1960, majoring in Marxist political economy, while his minor subjects included philosophy and military science.
+Son of Kim Il-sung, who ruled the nation for close to 50 years, Kim Jong Il took over in 1994.
+Kim began studying at Kim Il-sung University in 1960, majoring in Marxist political economy, while his minor subjects included philosophy and military science.
 Under his leadership, the country has suffered from a collapsed economy, continuing food shortages and fractured relations with other countries.
 In 2002, then-President of the U.S. George W. Bush declared North Korea to be part of an "axis of evil" along with Iran and Iraq.
 The nation is under close watch by the international community for its claims that it is carrying out nuclear weapons testing.

 Time magazine published these statements on the leader: